 Rogue Agent is listed at Duotrope!
 Please report your submissions and response times by clicking on the image.

-In each issue of Rogue Agent, we feature the work of up to four artists who investigate the same question as our poetry: what is it like to live in the body?
+In each issue of Rogue Agent, we feature the work of an artist who investigates the same question as our poetry: what is it like to live in the body?
 To that end, we very much want you to submit your illustrations, photographs, collages, paintings, digital art, or video (please link to YouTube or Vimeo; do not send the video file), a bio (approximately 75 words) and a brief artist statement.
 While we cannot offer you monetary compensation at this time, we can provide you with a wider audience for your work, with a link to your website, Tumblr, or blog in your bio.
-To show us your artwork that captures the embodied experience, send up to 3 high-resolution .jpgs attached to an email.
+To show us your artwork that captures the embodied experience, send 3-5 high-resolution .jpgs attached to an email.
 In the subject line of the email, type [FIRST INITIAL] [LAST NAME] ART SUBMISSION.
 In the body of your email, include a cover letter with the titles of your images, a statement about your project, a short bio with a link to your artist website, and your contact information.
-Send that email to email@example.com.
+Send that email to firstname.lastname@example.org.

 Rogue Agent admires these fine poems and invites you to be inspired by them!
 The number of poems and poets whose work seeks out the various truths of the body is too long to list, and we hope to rotate our list from time to time.
 Check back occasionally for more inspiration!